How Immigrants Can Start Investing in the United States (Step-by-Step)

 Expense ratio.
 This is the annual fee charged by the fund, expressed as a percentage of your investment.
 For index funds, this should be very low — ideally below 0.10 percent per year.
 A fund with a 0.03 percent expense ratio costs you 30 cents per year on every $1,000 invested.
 A fund with a 1 percent expense ratio costs $10 per $1,000 — more than thirty times as much for the same investment.

-Some of the most widely used S&P 500 index funds and ETFs include:
+Some widely used S&P 500 index funds include:

 - VOO (Vanguard S&P 500 ETF) — expense ratio 0.03%